expressive-code/expressive-code/packages/@expressive-code/plugin-frames/README.md

   If `true` (which is the default), and no title was found in the code block's meta string, the plugin will try to find and extract a comment line containing the code block file name from the first 4 lines of the code.

+- `showCopyToClipboardButton: boolean`

+  If `true` (which is the default), a "Copy to clipboard" button will be shown for each code block.

+- `removeCommentsWhenCopyingTerminalFrames: boolean`

+  If `true` (which is the default), the "Copy to clipboard" button of terminal window frames will remove comment lines starting with `#` from the copied text.

+  This is useful to reduce the copied text to the actual commands users need to run, instead of also copying explanatory comments or instructions.

 - `styleOverrides`

   Allows overriding the plugin's default styles using an object with named properties.